ArenJohnD/Mini-Java-Compiler/README.md

   - Analysis results displayed in a separate panel.
 - **File Handling**: Open and edit `.java` files directly.
 - **Zoom Controls**: Adjust the font size dynamically for accessibility.

----

-## Screenshots

-*(Add relevant screenshots of the app here, e.g., the editor interface, analysis results.)*

----

 ## Installation